Here are five common online marketing mistakes that could impact your customer experience – and how you can fix them.

 1. Not understanding your customer

 First, work out where your customers are online.
-According to the 2017 Sensis Social Media Report, of the 79 per cent of Australians using social media, 94 per cent use Facebook and 46 per cent Instagram.
+According to the 2018 Yellow Social Media report, of the 88 per cent of Australians using social media, 91 per cent use Facebook and 39 per cent use Instagrami.
 But those numbers don’t reveal the whole story.
 While Facebook serves a wider demographic, Instagram is the place to be if you’re targeting millennials – and potentially delivers higher consumer brand engagement.
 So, it’s also worth investigating how your target audience interacts with brands in each online space.

 Meanwhile, the 2018 Telstra Small Business Intelligence report revealed that 83 per cent of customers ranked search engines as ‘important’ or ‘very important’ when finding or considering a business, with 47 per cent of customers under 40 using a search engine to find a business at least once a day.
 Knowing what they’re searching for and the search terms they’re using could help you to be more easily found by customers when they’re ready to buy.